leonardobdes/BIGdiff/README.md

 Next, the file will present a table that shows how many objects the script counted before and after the change, grouping them by object type.

-Example with 0 changes:
+Example without changes:

 ![](/images/html_file_3.png)

-Example with x changes:
+Example with changes:

 ![](/images/html_file_4.png)